derekmc/lisp-markup/README.md

-# Lisp2Markup
+# lisp-markup
-#### Lisp-like markup templates in javascript.
+#### Markup in lisp syntax with macros and templates.

 ## Overview

-Lisp2Markup is a lisp-like templating tool for javascript that outputs markup such as html.
+lisp-markup is a lisp-like templating tool for javascript that outputs markup such as html.

-The two most notable features of List2Markup are its use of the lisp mentality of code as data, and a macro system that takes advantage of this to facilitate powerful and intuitive template macros written in javascript.
+The two most notable features of lisp-markup are its use of the lisp mentality of code as data, and a macro system that takes advantage of this to facilitate powerful and intuitive template macros written in javascript.
  * __Lisp Mentality:__ Code as data.
    * Lisp2Markup allows you to use a javascript string in lisp syntax as your template, or build your template programmatically using javascript lists.